noverde/serpens/README.md

 #### *Request class*

-- The function that will process the lambda will receive a instance of *sqs.Request* dataclass.
+- The function that will process the lambda will receive an instance of *sqs.Request* dataclass.
 This class has the follow structure:

 ```python
 from serpens.api import AttrDict